 A mix of two parts Chaos Black to one part Codex Grey was drybrushed onto the robes of the Ringwraiths.
-More Codex Grey was added until the mix was roughly equal parts of each colour.
-This was then drybrushed on as a highlight stage.
-Finally, yet more Codex Grey was added to the mix until it was now then highlighted with Bestial Brown.
+More Codex Grey was added until the mix was with Black Ink.

-The belt was painted with Codex Grey before being given a wash with Black Ink.
 Once this had dried, a second, highlight coat of Codex Grey was applied before a final highlight of Fortress Grey was added.
-Scorched Brown was drybrushed to the hem of the Ringwraith's robes.
-This was